xtfocus/quick_flight_options/README.md

-# Quick dirty scripts to
+# flyfare

-return the best flight options info from skyscanner
+Quick dirty scripts to return the best flight options info from skyscanner

 This is created mainly to test some AI agent ideas.
 Don't take it too serious.